asleepace/asleepace.com/src/content/blog/try.md

 }
 ```

-And while this might seem like a trivial example and something that could easily be abstracted into smaller utility functions, it might surprise you that I've seen numerous examples just like this in corporate production software.
+And while this might seem like a contrived example or something that could easily be abstracted into smaller utility functions, it might surprise you how many times I've see code just like this in production software.

-What I do like about this example, it that it demonstrates several key issues with the try / catch pattern, especially relating to Typescript:
+What I do like about the code snippet above is that it demonstrates several key issues with the try / catch pattern, especially relating to Typescript:

 - values are scoped to their respective blocks
-- errors are not guaranteed to be of type `Error`
+- errors are not guaranteed to be an `Error` instance
 - retry logic can become extremely verbose
-- it isn't clear if a function can throw or not
+- it isn't clear when something can throw

-Along with this since any function can throw from somewhere deep in the call stack, the control flow of the program can become unpredictable and hard to reason about what is happening and where.
+Since any function can throw from somewhere deep in the call stack, the control flow of the program can become unpredictable and hard to reason about.
 In fact, let's take a look at one more example.
 What do you think this function will return?

 ```ts
 function generateOddNumbers(count: number) {